rackerlabs/support-how-to/content/how-to/dedicated-hosting/schedule-network-device-reboot/index.md

 product_url: dedicated-hosting
 ---

-Because you are a dedicated hosting customer, we issue notifications through the MyRack Portal that informs when an upgrade, patch, or other maintenance is available for your devices.
-You can schedule when you want us to complete that work for you.

-When a device requires maintenance:

-- We issue a notification in the MyRack Portal informing you of the maintenance
-- You receive an email informing you that maintenance is available
+You can schedule a maintenance for eligible devices in the MyRackspace portal.
+The Automated Maintenance page tool enables the ability to schedule pre-defined maintenances at a desired date and time.

 ### Schedule device maintenance

-1. Upon receiving a maintenance notification or email, click the **Click here to schedule maintenance** link and log in to the [MyRackspace Portal](https://my.rackspace.com/).
+1. Log in to the [MyRackspace Portal](https://my.rackspace.com/).

+2. Click **Services > Automated Maintenances** to begin the scheduling process.

+   {{<image src="schedule-maintenance-1.jpg" alt="" title="">}}

    The **Automated Maintenance** page appears.
 The **Automated Maintenance** page includes:
     - A list of all devices that require maintenance.
-    - Filters on the left that enable you to refine the list of devices by status, data center location, and hardware type.
+    - Filters on the left to refine the list of devices by status, data center location, and hardware type.
-    - A search option that enables you to locate a specific device.
+    - A search option to locate a specific device.

    {{<image src="schedule-maintenance.png" alt="" title="">}}

-    Alternatively, you can click **Services > Automated Maintenances** to begin the scheduling process.

-   {{<image src="schedule-maintenance-1.jpg" alt="" title="">}}

 2. To view more information about a device and the reason it requires maintenance, click the device number.
    The device panel expands and shows important information about the device, including: